coderrio/Coderr.Documentation/docs/client/gettingstarted.md

 # More information

-You can read more about the features for the specific libraries from the [client start page](index.md)
+Each nuget library has its own unique features.
+You can find the documentation on the [client start page](index.md).